 - 1. Activities under this Research Plan shall not be exempted from any conservation measure in force. - 2.
-This plan applies to all statistical subarea or divisions. - 3.
+This plan applies to all subareas or divisions. - 3.
 A schematic representation of the plans described herein is provided in Figure 1. - 4.
-Contracting Parties intending to conduct exploratory krill fisheries shall choose one of the following four Research and Data Collection Plans and advise CCAMLR of their choice at least one month prior to initiating any fishing activities. - (i) predator monitoring - (ii) a research survey conducted from a scientific vessel - (iii) acoustic transects by fishing vessels, or - (iv) research trawls by fishing vessels. - 5.
+Contracting Parties intending to conduct exploratory krill fisheries shall choose one of the following four Research and Data Collection Plans and advise CCAMLR of their choice at least one month prior to initiating any fishing activities. - (i) predator monitoring; - (ii) a research survey conducted from a scientific vessel; - (iii) acoustic transects by fishing vessels; or - (iv) research trawls by fishing vessels. - 5.
+Where a Contracting Party's vessel collaborates with a research institute to conduct the research plan, the Contracting Party shall identify the collaborating institute. - 6.
 In cases where Contracting Parties select plan (i), predator monitoring, from the list in paragraph 4 above, those Parties shall, as far as possible, follow CEMP Standard Methods.
-Monitoring shall be conducted for a period of time sufficient both to cover the entire breeding period of land-based predators and to cover the duration of any exploratory fishing that occurs during their breeding season. - 6.
-In cases where Contracting Parties select plan (ii), research survey conducted from a scientific vessel, from the list in paragraph 4 above, Contracting Parties shall, as far as possible, follow all data collection and analysis protocols specified for the CCAMLR-2000 Survey. - 7.
-In cases where Contracting Parties select plans (iii) acoustic transects by fishing vessels, or (iv) research trawls by fishing vessels, from the list in paragraph 4 above, vessels participating in exploratory krill fisheries shall first conduct normal exploratory fishing operations and then conduct additional research requirements.
-Vessels will conduct normal fishing operations until they voluntarily decide to stop fishing for the season or until the catch limit for the exploratory fishery is reached.
-Vessels will then complete all required research operations.
-The research requirements must be completed within a fishing season.
+Monitoring shall be conducted for a period of time sufficient both to cover the entire breeding period of land-based predators and to cover the duration of any exploratory fishing that occurs during their breeding season. - 7.
+In cases where Contracting Parties select plan (ii), research survey conducted from a scientific vessel, from the list in paragraph 4 above, Contracting Parties shall, as far as possible, follow all data collection and analysis protocols specified for the CCAMLR-2000 Survey. - 8.
+In cases where Contracting Parties select plans (iii) acoustic transects by fishing vessels, or (iv) research trawls by fishing vessels, from the list in paragraph 4 above, vessels